lumbar fusion

 Medication

-Hands down, the most common type of treatment for low back pain and sciatica is medication, which is prescribed for 80% of patients entering their primary care physician's office on the first visit.
+Hands down, the most common type of treatment for low back pain is the use of medication, which is prescribed for 80% of patients entering their primary care physician's office on the first visit.
 [23]

 Over-the-counter medications, such as acetaminophen (Tylenol) and ibuprofen (Advil) are also effective for certain types of pain.

-The most common of prescription medications are nonsteroidal anti-inflammatories, (NSAIDs) muscle relaxers, and steroids (prednisone).
-[23-25] Benzodiazepine, nerve quieting medications (e.g., Neurontin), antidepressants, and antiepileptic medication are also used, only less frequently.
+The most common of prescription medications him him and are nonsteroidal anti-inflammatories, (NSAIDs) muscle relaxers, and opioids.
+[23-25] However, benzodiazepine, corticosteroids, antidepressants, and antiepileptic medication are also used, only less frequently.
 [26]

 Medication: the Research